UW-UPL/Documentation/README.md

   * Did you make sure the cords are plugged in?
     * When the power goes out, the actual stereo in the server rack gets reset.
     * In order to reset, click the function button until you're on the 'aux' channel

+### The internet doesn't work on a machine, even though it is plugged in correctly and connected to a network
+  * This may be an issue with Siren issuing IP addresses.
+This was noticed in 11/15.
+    * This was fixed by restarting Siren.